 Click here to read ‘HMRC to investigation use of Employment Benefit Trusts in Football’

 In last weeks news the loan firm that helped Rangers FC to set up their tax avoidance scheme has been named as Deepwater Ltd. Deepwater Ltd was established in Jersey and was used to pass Employment Benefit Trust payments from Murray Group Management Ltd to Rangers FC players, team staff and executives.

-Rangers were informed last month that Deepwater Ltd is closing down and players have been advised to reassign the loans to themselves, relatives or Murray Group Management; alleged 87 cash payments were channeled through this tax avoidance scheme.
+Rangers were informed last month that Deepwater Ltd is closing down and players have been advised to reassign the loans to themselves, relatives or Murray Group Management; alleged 87 cash payments were channelled through this tax avoidance scheme.

-Rangers FC are reported to have channeled £47m into sub trusts for team players, executives and coaches.
+Rangers FC are reported to have channelled £47m into sub trusts for team players, executives and coaches.
 Ibrox stars receiving large payouts are thought to include striker Nacho Novo and midfielder Ronald de Boer who reportedly received £1.2m each, striker Dado Prso, who was paid £1.9m, and ex-skipper Barry Ferguson, who allegedly got a £2.5m payout.